Rab Xenon X Hoodie Overview

 The Rab Xenon X is the total package: beautiful, smart, fun, thoughtful.
 Don’t tell anyone, but the Xenon may be the one I take home to mom.

-Where to Buy Rab Xenon X Jacket
+Where to Buy Rab Xenon X Hoodie

 The men’s version of the Rab Xenon X jacket was tested for this review.
 There is also a women’s version available, which has the exact same features as the men’s but fits differently.
 Rab only offers this jacket as a hoodie, and there are three distinct color options for each gender.
-You can see both men’s and women’s Xenon X Jackets below.]
+You can see both men’s and women’s Xenon X below.]